bibickette/00_arachnida/README.md

 ### Arguments
+Scorpion takes **one or more image files** as positional arguments.
+Some sample assets are already available in `arachnida/01_scorpion/img_extension/`, so you can test the program immediately without downloading anything.

 ```bash
 ./scorpion.py <file1> [file2 ...]
 ```

 ### Tools used
 - **Pillow (PIL)**: open images and get high-level info (format, size, mode, `img.info`)
 - Custom analyzers: